 K. PREPARATION OF DISCLOSURE FOR PROXY STATEMENT.
-The Committee shall prepare the disclosure required to be included in the Company’s annual proxy statement, all in accordance with applicable rules and regulations.
+The Committee shall prepare the Audit Committee disclosure required to be included in the Company's annual proxy statement, all in accordance with applicable rules and regulations.

 L. POLICIES FOR EMPLOYMENT OF FORMER AUDIT STAFF.
 The Committee shall approve guidelines for the Company's hiring of former employees of the independent auditors, which shall meet the requirements of applicable law and listing standards.

-M. “WHISTLEBLOWING” PROCEDURES.
+M. ETHICS AND COMPLIANCE MATTERS.
 The Committee shall review and monitor the procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.
-Concerns regarding accounting, internal accounting controls or auditing matters may be sent to the Audit Committee via the Corporate Secretary at McCormick & Company, Incorporated, 18 Loveton Circle, Sparks, Maryland 21152.
+Concerns regarding accounting, internal accounting controls, or auditing matters may be sent to the Audit Committee via the Corporate Secretary at McCormick & Company, Incorporated, 24-1 Schilling Road, Hunt Valley, Maryland 21031.

 O. ACCESS TO RECORDS, CONSULTANTS AND OTHERS.
 The Committee shall have full authority (i) to investigate any matter brought to its attention with full access to all books, records, facilities and employees of the Company; (ii) to retain outside legal, accounting or other consultants to advise the Committee; (iii) to request any officer or employee of the Company, the Company's outside counsel, internal auditor, internal audit service providers or independent auditors to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.